Data Distribution Tutorial

 3. Add Creator and GeometryReplacer Transformers

-Add a Creator transformer to your workspace using the default properties.
+Add a Creator transformer to your workspace using the default parameters.
 The Creator transformer generates an initial feature, which acts as a starting point for the workspace.
 Then, add a GeometryReplacer and connect the Creator transformer to it.
 The GeometryReplacer transformer takes the user-defined area and replaces the initial feature's geometry with this user-defined geometry.

-4. Modify GeometryReplacer parameters
+4. Modify GeometryReplacer Parameters

-5. Add the Reprojector transformer and modify the parameters
+5. Add the Reprojector Transformer and Modify the Parameters

 Since the Transit.gdb is in Vancouver, we need to ensure that the data is set in UTM83 Zone 10.
 To achieve this, add a Reprojector transformer to the canvas and connect it to the GeometryReplacer transformer.